Capstone-Projects-2025-Spring/project-3d-printer-security/documentation/docs/requirements/use-case-descriptions.md

     - Red: Navy member will have no choice but to fix issues identified by the application.
   - If all stages passed, the file will be sent to the printer, or back to the USB drive based on Navy member choice of injection.

-## Use Case Eight: Auto-Approve warnings
+## Use Case Six: Auto-Approve warnings

 - _As a Navy member, I would like to auto-approve all of the process warnings so I can 3D print faster._